-To get to know more about Dr. Posey, check out this Q&A!
+To get to know more about Dr. Posey, check out our Q&A!

 1. Why did you want to become a veterinarian?